 While some pups will sit calmly on the back seats for the duration of a journey, others, mine included, will move around, fidget even try to climb over to be with their owner.
 This not only causes a distraction to the driver of the ride but is extremely dangerous for the pooch, even if your four-legged friend is well-behaved on trips an unrestrained pet can be injured or even killed in the event of an accident.

 Slamming on the brakes or being involved in a collision, even a small one, could cause serious injury to your pet, they could also potentially be thrown through the window screen which would likely be fatal.
 Even a small car accident in which no-one is harmed can cause your pooch stress, they could run away in fear when the doors open or become afraid to get in the motor.

 The safety of the driver is also important, especially with experts estimating between 10 and 30% of all road accidents are caused by the driver being distracted.

-Another reason for choosing a car seat is comfort, yes, you can use dog seat belts or puppy harnesses.
-But, especially for smaller pups, car chairs are a better option, Fido will be able to sit higher than if he were sitting in a regular option.
+Another reason for choosing a car seat is comfort, yes, you can use seat belts or puppy harnesses.
+But, especially for smaller pups, chairs are a better option, the dog will be able to sit higher than if he were sitting in a regular option.
 Meaning he can watch the world go by and he will also be less likely to slide around, resulting in less car sickness.
-The best boosters for pups have cosy interiors like dog beds meaning your canine companion will happily curl up and have a snooze on long journeys.
+The best boosters for pups have cosy interiors like dog beds meaning your dog will happily curl up and have a snooze on long journeys.
 Whilst, another benefit is; they will prevent stains, mud and pet hair from going all over the interior of your vehicle.
 If you have one of the non moulting breeds like a Yorkshire Terrier this would avoid all problems.

 How to install properly